SourceBox-LLC/FineFoundry/docs/user-guide/quick-start.md

 When you first launch FineFoundry, you'll see a desktop application with several tabs:

 1. **Scrape** - Collect training data from 4chan, Reddit, Stack Exchange, or generate synthetic data from documents
-1. **Build / Publish** - Create datasets and publish to Hugging Face
+1. **Build / Publish** - Build train/val/test splits from a database session and optionally push to Hugging Face
 1. **Training** - Fine-tune models on Runpod or locally
-1. **Inference** - Run inference against fine-tuned adapters with prompt history and Full Chat View
+1. **Inference** - Run inference against adapters from completed training runs with prompt history and Full Chat View
 1. **Merge Datasets** - Combine multiple datasets
 1. **Dataset Analysis** - Analyze dataset quality
 1. **Settings** - Configure authentication and preferences